Healthy Chicken Croquettes Recipe with Zucchini and Onions

 1. If using chicken breasts, grind them with a meat grinder.

-2. Wash the zucchini well and use the medium-sized holes on a box grater to shred the zucchini.
+2. Wash the zucchini well and shred it using the medium-sized holes on a box grater.
 Stop shredding once you expose the seeds.

 3. Finely dice the white onion.